kenchuks44/3-tier-Monitoring-with-Prometheus-and-Grafana/README.md

 ![Screenshot (634)](https://github.com/kenchuks44/3-tier-Monitoring-with-Prometheus-and-Grafana/assets/88329191/0de48860-6da3-49d1-9d5c-6f556adca443)

 When setting up these rules, we ensure the appropriate labels as noted in the prometheusrule are included in the alert rules.
-Here, `app=kube-prometheus-stack` and `release=monitoring`
+Here, `app=kube-prometheus-stack` and `release=monitoring` labels are noted.

 ![Screenshot (636)](https://github.com/kenchuks44/3-tier-Monitoring-with-Prometheus-and-Grafana/assets/88329191/488968da-92db-4387-8ea4-3334c3649948)

 For illustration, we want to be notified when CPU usage is high and when pods cannot start.
-Hence, we create the alerts `HostHighCPULoad` and `down`
+Hence, we create the `HostHighCPULoad` and `down` alert rules.

 ![Screenshot (723)](https://github.com/kenchuks44/3-tier-Monitoring-with-Prometheus-and-Grafana/assets/88329191/320bf45a-0d7f-4cbf-9b57-62874eb26b05)

 ![Screenshot (724)](https://github.com/kenchuks44/3-tier-Monitoring-with-Prometheus-and-Grafana/assets/88329191/8a091ed0-6f85-49cf-9cd3-f02175d915a1)

-After the application of the rules, we check prometheus log of config-reloader container to confirm a reload has triggered(which implies the rule has been added) using the command below
+After the application of the rules, we check prometheus log of config-reloader container to confirm a reload has triggered(which implies the rule has been added) using the commands below
 ```
 kubectl logs prometheus-monitoring-kube-prometheus-prometheus-0 -n monitoring -c config-reloader | grep Reload
 kubectl get prometheusrule -n monitoring | grep -E 'main-rules|up-rules'